Admission assessments and submitted work

 Students aged 21+ applying to a mature College

-If you're a mature student (aged 21 or over) applying to a mature College for interview in Cambridge you aren't required to take any pre-interview assessments, except the Biomedical Admission Test (BMAT) which all Medicine and Veterinary Medicine applicants are required to take.
+If you're a mature student (aged 21 or over) applying to a mature College for interview in Cambridge you aren't required to take any pre-interview assessments, except the Biomedical Admission Test (BMAT) for Medicine and the pre-interview assessment for Veterinary Medicine.
 For courses with a pre-interview assessment, you'll take a common format written assessment at interview in Cambridge (if interviewed) instead.

-If you're a mature student applying to a mature College and wishing to be considered for interview overseas, or if you're a mature student applying to a standard age College, you must take any required pre-interview assessment on 2 November 2016 (please note that applicants must be registered in advance for pre-interview assessments).
+If you're a mature student applying to a mature College and wishing to be considered for interview overseas, or if you're a mature student applying to a standard age College, you must take a required pre-interview assessment.

 How will the written assessment affect applications?